mazdakdev/whatsapp-spammer/README.md

 # whatsapp-spammer

-Advanced whatsapp spammer
+## Advanced whatsapp spammer developed by python

-use it just for fun :)
+### This script is only for educational purposes and We are not responsible for your use